11 MUST-DOS DURING YOUR TRIP TO VALLEYFAIR

 Plan to arrive shortly before the gates open to secure a parking spot closer to the main gates.

 Gates open.
 Head immediately to the newly renovated Soak City Water Park to get a few hours of fun in the sun before crowds hit during the early afternoon.
-Soak City is a park within a park, so once inside the main gates of ValleyFair you don’t have to leave and re-enter.
+Soak City is a park within a park, so once inside the main gates of Valleyfair you don’t have to leave and re-enter.
 Grab a locker (takes credit cards) and store whatever you like, particularly dry clothes, socks and shoes for your afternoon thrill adventures.
-Then hit the nine waterslides, lounge under one of the massive umbrellas, try your skills in the 350,000-gallon wave pool or float down the lazy river that meanders 1,300 feet throughout the park with views of the rides.
+Then hit the thirteen waterslides, lounge under one of the massive umbrellas, try your skills in the 350,000-gallon wave pool or float down the lazy river that meanders 1,300 feet throughout the park with views of the rides.
 Plan on spending about three hours in Soak City, ending with a quick bite to eat (the concessions in the water park aren’t nearly as busy as those in the main amusement park) and dry off before heading out to the rides.

-For an added bonus, rent a private or semi-private poolside cabana, complete with food and beverage service, a lockable storage box, chaises, and a dining table and chairs…a perfect home base for the day and night’s adventures.
+For an added bonus, rent a private poolside cabana, complete with food and beverage service, a lockable storage box, chaises, and a dining table and chairs…a perfect home base for the day and night’s adventures.

 2:30 p.m. – Close